warthog618/gpiosim-rs/README.md

 GPIO uAPI from the kernel side.
 For input lines, applying a pull using **Chip** pull methods controls the level of the simulated line.
-For output lines, the **Chip.get_level** method returns the level the simulated line is being driven to.
+For output lines, the **Chip.get_level** method returns the level the simulated line is being driven to by userspace.

-For simple tests that only require lines on a single chip, the **Simpleton** provides a simplified interface.
+For tests that only require lines on a single chip, the **Simpleton** provides a slightly simpler interface.

+Dropping the **Sim** deconstructs the simulator, removing the **gpio-sim** configuration and the corresponding gpiochips.

 Configuring a simulator involves *configfs*, and manipulating the chips once live involves *sysfs*, so root permissions are typically required to run a simulator.